Tufting Tips

 I. The Basics: Why Your Frame is the Most Important Tool

 If you are starting your rug-making journey, think of your frame as the foundation of your success.
 It’s not just a box; it’s a high-tension rig that must hold your backing cloth drum-tight.
-This comprehensive tufting frame guide will show you exactly what structural features matter most.

 1.1.
 The Golden Rule of Tufting